Staff and Client Safety is Our Top Priority

 •Our Remote location lends itself to transmission prevention

 Our remote ranch, located in Smithville, provides a natural barrier to outside contagion sources.
-We will be screening all incoming clients, staff, and visitors, to help ensure that COVID-19 will not be transmitted to clients and staff that are already on site.
+We will be screening and testing all incoming clients and screening staff daily to help prevent COVID-10 from being transmitted to our community.

 Stay Safe and Follow CDC Guidelines